A fuzzy-rough uncertainty measure to discover bias encoded explicitly or implicitly in features of structured pattern classification datasets: Numerical simulations and discussion

-The following simulation concerns varying the smoothing parameter in the similarity function between 0 and 1 with a step of 0.1.
-These variations are tested in four different settings as depicted in Figure~\ref{fig:sensitivity}.
-Due to limitations in space, we are not able to discuss results in full length.
-However, some interesting conclusions can be drawn.
-First, the FRU values increase when increasing the smoothing parameters.
+Overall, we observe that the FRU values increase when increasing the smoothing parameters.
 This means that increasing the smoothing parameter better separates the boundary regions.
 One should be careful not to confuse those variations with the absolute amount of bias measured.
-Therefore, we recommend computing relative FRU values instead of computing absolute ones.
+Therefore, we recommend computing FRU values that are relative to the size of the boundary regions instead of using the absolute ones.
 These relative FRU values can be computed as $\hat{\Omega}_{k}(f_{i}) = \Omega_{k}(f_{i}) / \Omega_{k}(f_{j})$ with $f_{j}$ being a reference feature provided that $\Omega_{k}(f_{j}) > \Omega_{k}(f_{i})$.
 This ratio is reported in the last column of Table \ref{tab:fruncertainty}.
 If no reference feature is available, we can compute the relative FRU values as $\hat{\Omega}_{k}(f_{i}) = \Omega_{k}(f_{i}) / \sum_j \Omega_{k}(f_{j})$.
-Second, results show that larger smoothing values amplify the differences in FRU values when using Łukasiewicz or Zadeh as fuzzy implicator, thus following the pattern discussed above.
-Finally, we conclude that the HMOM distance better captures the differences in the boundary regions.